-Asia Pacific is the most disaster prone region and most seriously affected by natural disasters of many types: floods, droughts and meteorological, seismic, geological, maritime and ecological disasters, as well as forest and grassland fires.
-Many member states of ESCAP are developing countries, which had experienced higher levels of mortality in disasters.
-For instance, of the 10 most affected countries in 2007, in terms of number of victims, six are in Asia, namely, Bangladesh, China, India, Pakistan, Philippines and Viet Nam.
+Asia-Pacific is the most disaster prone region and most seriously affected by natural disasters of many types: floods, droughts and meteorological, seismic, geological, maritime and ecological disasters, as well as forest and grassland fires.
+Many member States of ESCAP are developing countries that are vulnerable to disaster hazards.
+Over the past decade about 2.5 million people in the region have been affected by disasters and almost 800,000 people killed.

-Amongst the major objectives of DRR section are:
+Among the major objectives of DRR section is:

 - Policy options and strategies on multi-hazard disaster risk reduction and mitigation